mike99mac/minimy-mike99mac/gcode/README.md

 *Cross section of the two moldings*

 ### Components
-Following are the components needed, the cost as of Jan 2024 and the last source used.
+Following are the components needed, the cost as of Jan 2024 and the last source where they were purchased.

 | Description                                  | Cost | Source      |
 | -----------                                  | ---- | ----------- |